heethesh/Computer-Vision-and-Deep-Learning-Setup/README.md

 	nvcc -V

+#### NOTE: The procedure for installing CUDA 9.0 will be similiar as above.

 ## 4. Install cuDNN
 CUDA Deep Neural Network (cuDNN) is a library used for further optimizing neural network computations.
 It is written using the CUDA API.